JanHerca/urantiapedia/output/wikijs/en/article/Nigel_Nunn/Elle_fremit_Au_Bord.md

 </figure>

 > “_Religious perplexities are inevitable; there can be no growth without psychic conflict and spiritual agitation.
 The organization of a philosophic standard of living entails considerable commotion in the philosophic realms of the mind.
 Loyalties are not exercised in behalf of the great, the good, the true, and the noble without a struggle.
 Effort is attendant upon clarification of spiritual vision and enhancement of cosmic insight.
 And the human intellect protests against being weaned from subsisting upon the nonspiritual energies of temporal existence.
-The slothful animal mind rebels at the effort required to wrestle with cosmic problem solving._” ([Paper [UB 100:4.2](/en/The_Urantia_Book/100#p4_2))
+The slothful animal mind rebels at the effort required to wrestle with cosmic problem solving._” (<a id="a224_661"></a>[Paper [UB 100:4.2](/en/The_Urantia_Book/100#p4_2))

 This universal framework, the concepts and beliefs accumulating in our minds, becomes the set of adjustable parameters targeted by The Urantia Book.
 So this seems to be the place to focus our own efforts.
 As fellow mortals in a twisted and wounded world, we could help ourselves in many ways.
 But, as among the first to receive The Urantia Book and as volunteers in this project of the Most Highs, what we can touch is the image of reality projected onto billions of human minds.
 Like a powerful private myth, it can be adjusted.